 The winner will receive £1,000, with a set of Paul Torday's collected works.
 Runners-up will receive one specially selected Paul Torday novel with a commemorative book plate.

-Deadline for entries: 30 November 2020 at 5pm (GMT).
+- Deadline for entries: Monday 30 November 2021

-- Submissions must be made by the print publisher
+- Submissions must be made by the print publisher.

 Kathy O'Shaughnessy for In Love with George Eliot (Scribe UK)